 According to the United Nations, roughly one third of the food produced in the world for human consumption every year — approximately 1.3 billion tonnes — gets lost or wasted, whereas millions of people face food shortages in many parts of the world.
 How can science contribute to challenges of this magnitude?

-Future Food Utrecht organizes the symposium 'Food Shortage & Food Waste' on 3 November 2017, and gladly invites you to participate.
-Several internationally-renowned speakers from the Netherlands and abroad will share their visions on how science can tackle some of today’s global food challenges regarding food waste and food shortage.
-Please take a moment and register to attend, as there are only a limited number of places available.
+Future Food Utrecht will held the symposium 'Food Shortage & Food Waste' on 3 November 2017, and gladly invites you to participate.
+Several internationally renowned speakers from the Netherlands and abroad will share their visions on how science can tackle some of today’s global food challenges regarding food waste and food shortage.
+Please take a moment and register to attend, as there is only a limited number of places available.

-Utrecht University has a broad range of high-quality scientists that perform food-related research.
-Future Food Utrecht brings together these scientists from very diverse backgrounds to integrate scientific knowledge, develop new interdisciplinary research lines.
+Utrecht University has a broad range of high quality scientists that perform food-related research.
+Future Food Utrecht brings together these scientists from very diverse backgrounds to integrate scientific knowledge and develop new interdisciplinary research lines.
 We aim to ultimately create innovative food-related solutions that will contribute to solve many of the food-related challenges that we are facing today.
 It is therefore important to develop, in collaboration with external partners, a food research community.

 09:30 Welcome, by the Board Future Food Utrecht, Utrecht University

 by Dr. Katrien van Laere – Nutricia Research

 10.10 'Is the current focus of food waste justified?'

 by Dr. Peter Alexander – University of Edinburgh